pyinstaller/pyinstaller/doc/source/Manual.rst

 A user runs your app by
 opening the folder and launching the ``myscript`` executable inside it.

-A small advantage of one-folder mode is that it is easier to debug a failure in building the app.
+Using one-folder mode, it is easier to debug any problems in building the app.
-You can see exactly what files |PyInstaller| collected.
+You can see exactly what files |PyInstaller| collected into the folder.

-Another small advantage
-is that when you change your code, as long as it imports `exactly the same set of support files`, you could send out only the updated ``myscript`` executable.
+Another advantage of a one-folder bundle is that when you change your code, as long as it imports `exactly the same set of support files`, you could send out only the updated ``myscript`` executable.
 That is typically much smaller than the entire folder.
-(Of course, if you change the script so that it imports more or different support files, or if the support libraries are upgraded, you must redistribute the whole bundle.)
+(If you change the script so that it imports more or different dependencies, or if the dependencies are upgraded, you must redistribute the whole bundle.)

 A small disadvantage of the one-folder format is that the one folder contains a large number of files.
-Your user must find the ``myscript`` executable in a long list of names or a big array of icons.
+Your user must find the ``myscript`` executable in a long list of names or among a big array of icons.
 Also your user can create
 a problem by accidentally dragging files out of the folder.